Creating A WISP To Safeguard Client Data In Tax Preparation

 Implementing cybersecurity software and tools is critical for protecting tax preparation businesses from cyber threats.
 Adhering to the IRS’s security six compliance standards and considering the use of modern solutions like EDR and MDR can significantly reduce the risk of a cyber attack.
 Careful evaluation of the specific needs and risk assessment of your business can help identify the most effective software and tools for your cybersecurity plan.

-Providing Ongoing Employee Training and Awareness Programs
+Providing Ongoing Employee Training And Awareness Programs

 Employee training and awareness are critical components of any cybersecurity plan.
 It’s important to recognize that training should not be a one-time event.
 Ongoing training and awareness programs can help reinforce the importance of cybersecurity best practices and keep employees up-to-date on the latest threats and vulnerabilities.